A structure built by different kinds of construction material consists of various chemical constituents.

 - Soundness Test of cement – Test conducted to check the ability of cement which possesses its volume without changes after a hardened state is called a soundness test of cement.

-- Initial and final setting time test – When the fresh mixed concrete or mortar takes time to become harden is called the initial setting of cement, and the completion of harden state is called the final setting time of cement.
+- Initial and final setting time test – When the fresh mixed concrete or mortar takes time to become harden is called the initial setting of cement, and the completion of the hardened state is called the final setting time of cement.
 This test is conducted to analyze the cement’s setting time ability to withstand the construction requirements.

 - Cement consistency test – The consistency of cement is the minimum water requirement to start the chemical reaction between water and cement.
 This test helps to identify the minimum water requirement of cement.